Islandora/documentation/docs/technical-documentation/updating_drupal.md

 ### Here is an overview of the steps for updating Drupal core using Composer

-!!!
-"Back Up" First make sure you have made database and file back ups.
+!!! note "Back Up"
+    First make sure you have made database and file back ups.

 1) First, verify that an update of Drupal core actually is available: